There are two criminology definitions for public shootings, and they are very different:

 Active Shooter Events (ASE): Where a person shoots at multiple people in public, though there may be no deaths.
 1

-Mass Public Shootings (MPS): Public shooting events where four or more people are killed.
+Mass Public Shootings (MPS): Public shooting events where four or more people are killed, not including perpetrator(s).
 2 Note: a 2012 definition created by Congress 3 uses 3+ victims as their definition, but criminologists adhere the original 4+ baseline.

 Myth: U.S. Leads World in Mass Shootings